nchaiyack/Classic-Mac-C-Compendium/README.md

 ## Source Code

 - **Apprentice (1994), Celestin Company.** Via Macintosh Garden.
-Invaluable resource for lots of source as a reference for the working programmer - thank the Celestin Company.
+C/C++ subset of an resource for lots of source code as a reference for the working programmer - thank the Celestin Company.
+Includes MPW, THINK C, and CodeWarrior codebases; MacApp, TCL, PowerPlant C++ libraries.
 Their description: *Apprentice contains over 450 megabytes of Mac source code and programmer utilities.
 Most of the source code is in C, C++, and Pascal.
-You'll find complete working examples of full-blown applications, games, control panels, extensions, utilities, and much more.* Only C codebases are attached here.
+You'll find complete working examples of full-blown applications, games, control panels, extensions, utilities, and much more.*

 Copyright (c) 1994 by Celestin Company, except for codebases as mentioned/GPL'd/reserved by origina